sayali0512/LAMP/docs/Ansible-Moodle-install_updated.md

 - The Ansible VM executes the moodle_script.sh script, which installs Moodle using an Ansible playbook.

-- The run.sh file runs the Ansible script wordpress_script.sh consisting of an Ansible playbook with the following roles:
+- The run.sh file runs the Ansible script moodle_script.sh consisting of an Ansible playbook with the following roles:

 - Role: SSH Key Configuration
 	Generates the SSH key pair and copies the key pair to the Controller VM using password authentication.